Skip to main content

 What Is the True Biological Significance of Breached Wellness Data?

-The scientific value of lies in their ability to capture dynamic fluctuations in physiology over time, providing insights that are often missed in static, single-point-in-time clinical measurements.
+The scientific value of digital biomarkers lies in their ability to capture dynamic fluctuations in physiology over time, providing insights that are often missed in static, single-point-in-time clinical measurements.
 For instance, HRV is a powerful indicator of the balance between the sympathetic (“fight-or-flight”) and parasympathetic (“rest-and-digest”) branches of the ANS.

 A chronically low HRV, as tracked by a wearable device, can be an early indicator of systemic inflammation, metabolic syndrome, or HPA axis dysfunction.
 Similarly, detailed sleep tracking that quantifies the time spent in deep sleep versus REM sleep can provide insights into growth hormone secretion and cortisol patterns.
 Menstrual cycle tracking, which often incorporates basal body temperature, provides a direct window into the cyclical interplay of estrogen and progesterone, governed by the HPG axis.